l-arnold/tkl-nomadic-odoo/README.rst

 Odoo Appliance - Turnkey Linux
 =======================
-At RC2, available as ISO on https://sourceforge.net/projects/tklnomadicodoo/
+At RC1,RC2, RC3, available as ISO on https://sourceforge.net/projects/tklnomadicodoo/

-(beta from L-Arnold based on CSVsol)

 `Odoo`_ is a suite of web based open source business apps.
+TKL-Nomadic-Odoo is a prebuilt install that integrates the current Odoo Master Channel, and which has been preconfigured with Odoo Community Association Addon Modules - both OCA-Server Tools and the OCA - Magento Connector (Connector framework).

+About Odoo.
 It's main apps include an `Open Source CRM`_, `Website Builder`_, `eCommerce`_, `Project Management`_, `Billing and Accounting`_, `Point of Sale`_, `Human Resources`_, Marketing, Manufacturing, Purchase Management, ...
 Each application is standalone but you get a full featured `Open Source ERP`_ if you install several apps as they integrate to each others.

-This appliance is based on `LAPP stack`_, including all the standard features in `TurnKey Core`_, and on top of that:
+This appliance is based on the Turnkeylinux (TKL) `LAPP stack`_, which integrates Linux, Apache Web, and PostgreSQL and includes all the standard features in `TurnKey Core`_, and on top of that:

 - SSL support out of the box.